MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-csv.md

 ## Create the format file

 A format file is now created that is suited to import the rows that are contained in the **newcomputers.csv** file.
 The first step in writing the format file is identifying the class type or projection type that must be used for the instances in the .csv file.
-For more information about class type or projection types, see the blog post [Using the CSV import feature](https://techcommunity.microsoft.com/t5/system-center-blog/using-the-csv-import-feature/ba-p/340736) and download the file CSVImport.docx.
+For more information about class type or projection types, see the blog post [Use the CSV import feature](https://techcommunity.microsoft.com/t5/system-center-blog/using-the-csv-import-feature/ba-p/340736) and download the file CSVImport.docx.

 For the type of data being imported, you find that the **Microsoft.Windows.Computer** class is the best suited for the object type and property set.
 Start by declaring the class of the object that is being imported: